 When teaching a foreign language, it’s natural to introduce your students to the rich culture that accompanies that language.
-But how natural is it for you to introduce other cultures when teaching subjects such as history, science, language arts, or art?
+But how natural is it for you to introduce other cultures when teaching subjects such as social studies, science, language arts, or art?

 A multicultural classroom is a huge benefit for students because it promotes critical thinking, helps to prevent prejudice, and more.
 Unfortunately, not all students get that kind of exposure, and that begs the question: How can teachers better create cultural awareness in the classroom?

 This guide looks at practical ways in which you can expose your students to a host of different cultures right in your very own classroom.

 Items You Will Need from Various Cultures:

 - Movies with subtitles